 The UofSC Symphonic Winds, under the direction of Jay Jacobs, performs music that represents a broad continuum of time periods and styles, from the core of the classic band repertoire to new and experimental works for winds and percussion.
 Committed to a rotational seating system and variable instrumentation, the Symphonic Winds creates for its student members a deeply meaningful musical environment with highly individualized attention.

-The ensemble is comprised of both music majors and nonmajors from a wide variety of degree programs, and musicians place into the ensemble through a blind audition process each semester.
-Membership in the ensemble is open to USC students regardless of major or classification.
+The ensemble is comprised of students with diverse experiences from a variety of degree programs.
+Musicians place into the ensemble through a blind audition process each semester.
+Membership in the ensemble, like all bands at UofSC, is open to any UofSC student regardless of major or classification.

-USC Symphonic Winds has been featured at the 2012 College Band Director’s National Association Southern Regional Conference, the 2010 Society of Composers, Inc. International Conference, the 2009 Kappa Kappa Psi/Tau Beta Sigma Southeast District Convention, and the 2008 North American Saxophone Alliance International Convention.
-The ensemble has been invited to perform at University of South Carolina regional campuses as part of a continuing outreach program for the arts.
+The UofSC Symphonic Winds has been featured at the College Band Directors National Association Southern Division Conferences in 2018 and 2012, the 2010 Society of Composers, Inc. International Conference, the 2009 Kappa Kappa Psi/Tau Beta Sigma Southeast District Convention, and the 2008 North American Saxophone Alliance International Convention.
+The Symphonic Winds was recently invited to perform at the 2019 South Carolina Music Educators Association Professional Development Conference.

 How to Join

 Membership in the UofSC Symphonic Winds is open to all students on campus regardless of major or classification.
 Placement into the ensemble is determined by blind audition each semester.
 Auditions consist of scales, prepared pieces and sightreading.
 Materials are posted online prior to each audition.

 Thursday, April 25, 2019 - 10:00 a.m.

 Symphonic Winds Children's Concert: B is for Band!
 An Alphabetical Journey Through Music and Music Making